 You may also be interested in seeing an overview of all of our people

-Neal Ingraham Callaghan is an Honours Biochemistry graduate from Mount Allison University.
-Originally from Liverpool, Nova Scotia, Canada, Neal began his studies at Mount Allison in the Fall 2010 semester.
-Throughout his undergraduate years, he expertly and successfully balanced his academics, research, and extra-curricular activities.
+Patrick Thomas Gormley is an Honours Chemistry graduate of Mount Allison University.
+Originally from Quispamsis, New Brunswick, Canada, Patrick began his studies at Mount Allison in the Fall 2010 semester.
+In that time, Pat has been highly involved in his academics and assisting the academics of others, as well as a plethora of extra-curricular activities.

-Some of Neal’s accomplishments while a member of the Dieni Research Group (most recent to least recent):
+Some of Patrick’s accomplishments while a member of the Dieni Research Group (most recent to least recent):

 Metal oxide nanomaterials in blood plasma